TonyTimofeev/Liblive/README.md

 # Liblive

-Liblive is a service, that allows you to find out about the availability of book from your livelib`s wishlist in the library.
+Liblive is a service, that allows you to check an availability of a book from your livelib`s wishlist in the library.

 # Getting started